chaseottofy/nextjs-blog/README.md

 - `contentlayer` : Bridge between MDX and TypeScript
 - `next-contentlayer` : Next.js plugin for contentlayer
 - `@code-hike/mdx` : MDX plugin that helps style code blocks
-- `date-fns` : Date formatting and ISO parsing ( no additional date-fn plugins )
 - `sharp` : Image processing ( no need to do anything with this one next.js automatically uses it )
 - `next-themes` : Theme provider for Next.js